 The Playground – explore, create, collaborate and play

 Nov 1oth 2017 – This was the first of a series of monthly events where professional artists from all backgrounds were invited to Rambert Studios to share space and ideas with other creative minds.
 I attended as a choreographer and offered tasks and phrases from the new piece I am working on.
 I didn’t know exactly who or how many dancers I would have in the studio that evening so I came with a very open agenda to play with an open score, teach a phrase and give it over to them to manipulate the movement in duets and trios.
 At the end of the evening we shared what we worked on that evening and I described my thinking behind the process.
-I came away with ideas, questions, new combinations of material and an excitement about furthering my research.
 Thank you to Jordan Ajadi, Pierre Tappon, Bridget Lappin, James Muller, Edit Domoszlai, Maddie Capel-Bird and The Playground team.

 Photography by Elliott Franks

 Something new is cooking

 Nov 1 & 2 2017 – I had two days in the studio doing some initial research for a new collaboration coming in 2018.
 Myself, Andrew Oliver, Jordan Ajadi, Fabiola Santana and Ellis Saul worked together to learn movement, create new phrases and develop existing ideas.
 Photographer Liz Gorman, who I met last Spring at the Kaleidoscopic Arts Platform, came in to capture the last hour of the session.